"The Steel Flower" of the Northwest Mountains

 The Khơ Mú people's ritual of harvesting rice to pray for a good harvest.

-VHO - Amidst the vibrant spring atmosphere of the early days of 2026, the Khơ Mú ethnic people from Nậm Pù village, Huổi Một commune, Sơn La province, vividly recreated the ritual of harvesting rice to pray for a good harvest at the Vietnam Ethnic Culture and Tourism Village (Đồng Mô, Hanoi).
+VHO - Amidst the vibrant spring atmosphere of the early days of the new year 2026, the Khơ Mú ethnic people from Nậm Pù village, Huổi Một commune, Sơn La province, vividly recreated the ritual of harvesting rice to pray for a good harvest at the Vietnam Ethnic Culture and Tourism Village (Đồng Mô, Hanoi).

 Preserving the soul of the then folk singing tradition along the Da Giang River.